gyaresu/gareth-galera-lab/blog/blog.md

   su -s /bin/bash -c "source /etc/environment >/dev/null 2>&1 || true; /usr/share/php/passbolt/bin/cake passbolt healthcheck" www-data
 ```

-The database connection check should pass (you may see warnings about self-signed certificates, which is expected in the lab).
+The database connection check should pass (there may be warnings about self-signed certificates, which is expected in the lab).

 ## How It Works

 ### Galera Replication (Node-to-Node)

-To secure replication traffic between nodes, we configure TLS in `galera.cnf` using `wsrep_provider_options` as described in [MariaDB's security documentation](https://mariadb.com/docs/galera-cluster/galera-security/securing-communications-in-galera-cluster):
+To secure replication traffic between nodes, configure TLS in `galera.cnf` using `wsrep_provider_options` as described in [MariaDB's security documentation](https://mariadb.com/docs/galera-cluster/galera-security/securing-communications-in-galera-cluster):

 ```ini
 # TLS for Galera replication traffic (port 4567)